- Soft summer rain

 - Comanche Harbor woman arrested on felony drug count

-Tracy Marie Jobe, 43, of the 3500 block of Utah Trail in the Lake Granbury Harbor subdivision, was arrested April 16 by a Granbury police officer and charged with two separate felony counts of possession of methamphetamine, one of which was on a warrant, according to Hood County Jail booking records.
+Sandra Kay Martin, 46, of the 3500 block of Arrowhead Circle in the Comanche Harbor subdivision, was arrested July 20 by a Sheriff’s Office deputy and charged with possession of less than 1 gram of methamphetamine, according to Hood County Jail records.

 - Auto registration office will be open Saturday

 The downtown auto registration office will be open Saturday (Aug.
 2) from 8 a.m. until noon.
 That office, which is located at 1410 W. Pearl St., is open on the first Saturday of each month.
 In the event that the first Saturday of the month is a holiday weekend, the office will be open on the second Saturday of the month.

 - Car causes damage at car wash after possible medical issue

 A 59-year-old San Angelo man was transported by ambulance to Lake Granbury Medical Center early Tuesday evening after the Lincoln Town Car he was driving jumped a curb and struck a pole in front of a car wash that recently re-opened next door to Kroger, according to a Granbury police officer.
 Officers were investigating to find out if the man may have had a medical problem that caused the accident.

 - Tolar woman with burn injuries in ‘stable’ condition

 Kristine Hogue, the Tolar woman who suffered burns Monday morning while trying to use gasoline on a controlled burn at her home in Tolar, was listed in “stable” condition this morning in Parkland Hospital in Dallas, according to the Fire Marshal’s Office.
 Hogue suffered second- and third-degree burns on her legs and feet, Deputy Fire Marshal Jessica Sanchez said, and was also burned on her face, ears and arms.